Art Data Interactive: Development

 Despite the considerable footage developed for the game, Art Data Interactive was unable to independently develop the front end of the game.
-To complete the game Alex Wells of Digital Arena Software was contracted to complete the code and programming for the DOS version.
+To complete the game Alex Wells of Digital Arena Software was contracted to complete the code and programming for the MS-DOS version.
 Releases of Chess Wars were planned for Windows and Mac, although these never eventuated.
 Art Data Interactive also made representations that the cut footage for Chess Wars would be released as a standalone DVD, although this never occurred.

 Reception

 Reviews for Chess Wars were mixed.
 Chuck Klimushyn of Computer Games Strategy Plus stated "as a chess program, the game is adequate, but just barely", although found the full-motion video sequences "entertaining" and "varied enough to keep me from toggling them off.
 David Wildgoose of PC PowerPlay critiqued the sequences as "hideously embarrassing", recommending that players "disable the appalling FMV sequences", although praising the tutorial, graphics, and difficulty levels.